Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Skilled woodcarvers under the supervision of Atanas Teladour created the central iconostasis.
 After three years of hard work under the talented hands of the carvers, came to life a masterpiece iconostasis.

-Its size and composition are unrivalled on the Balkans.
+Its size and composition are unrivaled in the Balkans.

 The carvings resemble three-dimensional sculptures rather than the typical carvings you can see in other churches.
-The vibrant colours complement the richness of the interior.
+The vibrant colors complement the richness of the interior.

 At the dim light of the candles and the sun rays coming from the windows, you can see the glitter on the golden-painted wood.

-Later named after him, the 23 m (75 ft) high construction served as both a residential and defending structure.
+Later named after the governor, the 23 m / 75 ft. high construction served as both a residential and defensive structure.
 The top floor of the tower hosts a small chapel with magnificent frescoes.

 Climbing the steep, narrow, and winding stairs is a challenging exercise.

-However, the rewarding views of the Rila Monastery’s arcades, the roofs of the church’s domes, and the peaks of the Rila Mountain in the background are more breath-taking than the steps.
+However, the rewarding views of the Rila Monastery’s arcades, the roofs of the church’s domes, and the peaks of the Rila Mountain in the background are as breathtaking as the steps.

-The Rila Monastery History Museum boasts extremely rich collections.
+The Rila Monastery History Museum boasts an extremely rich collection.

 The items trace the evolution of the monastery and show its cultural, educational, and spiritual importance through the centuries.

-On display, you can see numerous books, chalices, crosses, icons, certificates, as well as gifts from pilgrims, political, and religious leaders.
+On display, you can see numerous books, chalices, crosses, icons, certificates, as well as gifts from political and religious leaders and pilgrims.

 The printing press, which was brought to the Rila Monastery from Vienna in the 1860s, served to extend the monastery’s popularity and importance.